-The Nusselt number and heat flux are now calculated and by using paraFoam, they can be plotted.
-They are only calculated on the patches, not on the whole field.
+The nusselt number and heat flux is now calculated and by open paraFoam, it can be plotted.
+They are only calculated on the patches, not on the hole field.
 To plot them, open paraFoam and the NusseltNumber and wallHeatFlux should be available in the list of cellArrays.